Mauricio González Cuervo

 December 15th, 2008

-In 2008 the Colombian Constitutional Court granted certiorari to a case involving the Rights of equality and personal dignity of a person that suffered from “dwarfism”.
-According to the plaintiff, the lack of a front desk fitted for persons with the mentioned condition at the Constitutional Court, represented an obstacle to the access to justice and to information, turning into a humiliating and uncomfortable situation for them.
+In 2008 the Colombian Constitutional Court granted a "tutela " to a case involving the Rights of equality and personal dignity of a person that suffered from “dwarfism”.
+According to the Court, the lack of a front desk fitted for persons with the mentioned condition at the Constitutional Court, represented an obstacle to the access to justice and to information, turning into a humiliating and uncomfortable situation for them.
 In this opportunity the Tribunal recognized the alleged rights and sustained the claim reversing the appealed decision.

 In this opportunity the Constitutional Court had to consider whether or not the Administrative Chamber of the Superior Judiciary Council –which is the judicial body in charged of the infrastructural modifications in the judiciary- violated the right to equality and access to justice when implicitly denying special treatment to persons with the “dwarfism” condition by not foreseeing architectonical design to guarantee the convenient accessibility of disable people to the front desk.